gipi/electronics-notes/docs/diode.md

 with the arrow indicating the flow of current; usually there is a drop of 0.6V between anode and catode.

+A diode in a circuit can be used as

+ - signal rectifier
+ - gates
+ - clamps and limiter
+ - non-linear element

 ## Zener

 A Zener diode behaves differently from a normal diode: has a reverse-breakdown current